Policy for the Investigation of an Allegation of Research Misconduct

 Stage 1 - Preliminary Enquiry

-- On receipt of an allegation of Research Misconduct the HoD should inform the PVC for Research and seek advice from the Research Strategy and Policy Office.
-RSP will inform the Research Grants and Contracts Office - when required - and the HR Partner or HR Advisor for staff matters.
+- On receipt of an allegation of Research Misconduct the HoD should inform the PVC for Research and seek advice from the Policy, Integrity and Performance Team (PIP).
+PIP will inform the Research Grants and Contracts Office - when required - and the HR Partner or HR Advisor for staff matters.
 In the case of a Research Student, the HoD should also inform the Dean of the Graduate Research School.

 - The HoD will request the CDRC to carry out the preliminary enquiry.
 The HR Partner or HR Advisor will provide advice and support to the CDRC when carrying out a preliminary enquiry.
 In the case of a Research Student, Research Student Administration will provide advice and support.